SQL as Data Manipulation Language

 INSERT INTO Student (Roll_No, Name, City, Marks) VALUES (16, ‘Fozia’, ‘Karachi’, 650)

-You can also insert multiple rows extracting from one table to another table.
-In this case, both the values should have the same data structures.
-For example, to copy all those rows of ‘STUDENT_1’ table that have value greater than 700 in the ‘Marks’ column into the ‘STUDENT_2’ table , the statement is written as
+You can also insert multiple rows extracted from one table into another table.
+In this case, both values should have the same data structures.
+For example, to copy all those rows of the ‘STUDENT_1’ table that have a value greater than 700 in the ‘Marks’ column into the ‘STUDENT_2’ table, the statement is written as

 INSERT INTO VALUES (select * FROM student_1 WHERE Marks > 700)